HSBawa/icp-ce-on-linux-containers/README.md

 Welcome to the IBM Cloud Private CE on Linux Containers IaC.
 With the help of this IaC, you easily setup a 7 node Linux Container based ICP cluster on your Linux Desktop or VM itself!!!

 Supported ICP-CE versions are 2.1.0.1, 2.1.0.2.
-Update terraform.tfvars->icp_tag varaible to switch.
+Update terraform.tfvars->icp_tag variable to switch.

 This IaC will create following LXD components:
 * Base image